johanneswseitz/printhelloworld.de/content/nobody-ever-got-fired-for-buying-a-framework.md

 Buying a framework ensures that some core functionality is already working.
 Why would anyone build his/her own content management system or e-commerce platform or web framework, when you can just get one from an industry-leading vendor and tinker with it?
 Look, there's a list of Fortune 500 companies on the website of the vendor.
 If it's good enough for them, it ought to be good enough for anyone.

 Depending on the product the decision to buy may be pretty expensive, but the perceived risk is close to zero.
-And the return on investment is already nigh.
+And the return on investment is already high.

 ### Let's call in the experts